Subterranean Press Magazine: Spring 2013

 In a series of jump cuts, her screams echo through the empty corridors of Csejte.

 (This scene is present in all prints, having somehow escaped the same fate as the unfilmed climax of the Countess’ earlier trek through the forest—a testament to the fickle inconsistency of censors.
-In an interview she gave to the Croatian periodical [Autumn 2003], the actress who played Elizabeth reports that she actually did suffer a spate of terrible nightmares after making the film, and that most of them revolved around this particular scene.
+In an interview she gave to the Croatian periodical Hrvatski filmski ljetopis [Autumn 2003], the actress who played Elizabeth reports that she actually did suffer a spate of terrible nightmares after making the film, and that most of them revolved around this particular scene.
 She says, “I have only been able to watch it [the scene] twice.
 Even now, it’s hard to imagine myself having been on the set that day.
-I’ve always been afraid of dogs, and those were wolves.”)
+I’ve always been afraid of dogs, and those were real wolves.”)

-In the fourth reel, you find you’re slightly irritated when the film briefly loses its otherwise superbly claustrophobic focus, during a Viennese interlude surely meant, instead, to build tension.
+In the fourth reel, you find you’re slightly irritated when film briefly loses its otherwise superbly claustrophobic focus, during a Viennese interlude surely meant, instead, to build tension.
 The Countess’ depravity is finally, inevitably brought to the attention of the Hungarian Parliament and King Matthias.
 The plaintiff is a woman named Imre Megyery, the Steward of Sávár, who became the guardian of the Countess’ son, Pál Nádasdy, after the death of her husband.
 It doesn’t help that the actor who plays György Thurzó, Matthias’ palatine, is an Australian who seems almost incapable of getting the Hungarian accent right.
 Perhaps he needed a better dialect coach.
 Perhaps he was lazy.
 Possibly, he isn’t a very good actor.

 INT.
 COUNTESS’ BEDCHAMBER.
 NIGHT.